HOW WE FUND

-Bethesda Inc. launched bi3 to leverage its assets to transform health by fueling innovation and the reduction of health disparities within TriHealth and the Greater Cincinnati Community. bi3 applies both a Trust-Based Philanthropy approach and a racial and health equity lens to its work while fostering collaboration and sharing lessons learned.
+Bethesda Inc. launched bi3 to leverage its assets to transform health by fueling innovation and reducing health disparities within TriHealth and the Greater Cincinnati Community. bi3 applies both a Trust-Based Philanthropy approach and a racial and health equity lens to its work while fostering collaboration and sharing lessons learned.

 Practicing Trust-Based Philanthropy

 Over the past 10 years, bi3 has adopted a trust-based approach that not only makes bi3 a more effective funder but also fuels our ability to collectively achieve our mission of transforming health for all people in Greater Cincinnati.
 Trust-Based Philanthropy offers a new way of looking at traditional funder-grantee relationships.
-It recognizes the unique—yet equally valuable—contributions of grantmakers and grant-seekers.
+It recognizes grantmakers’ and grant-seekers unique—yet equally valuable—contributions.
 In the approach, funders authentically partner with grantees to advance community efforts, prioritize transparent communications, and leverage learning to maximize impact.
 By applying this approach, bi3 seeks to build more equitable relationships with funded partners.

 The trust-based approach relies on six pillars — learn more.

-bi3 applies disciplined attention to race and ethnicity through every aspect of its work, while analyzing problems, looking for solutions, and defining success.
-We seek to understand disparities and look at root problems from a structural standpoint. bi3 pursues ideas that address underlying factors affecting health and wellness to ensure every person has equal opportunity to achieve his/her highest level of health and well-being.
+bi3 applies disciplined attention to race and ethnicity through every aspect of its work while analyzing problems, looking for solutions, and defining success.
+We seek to understand disparities and look at root problems from a structural standpoint. bi3 pursues ideas that address underlying factors affecting health and wellness to ensure every person has equal opportunity to achieve their highest level of health and well-being.

 Fostering New Community Collaborations

-We leverage our strategic partnership with TriHealth to drive cross-sector collaboration by funding community health initiatives that break down silos between clinical care and social service delivery to improve the health of vulnerable populations.
+We leverage our strategic partnership with TriHealth to drive cross-sector collaboration by funding community health initiatives that break down silos between clinical care and social service delivery, fueling new solutions to deep-seated community health issues.

 Capturing and Sharing Lessons

 bi3 encourages funded partners to identify key lessons and improvement opportunities.
-Where appropriate, findings will be shared with a variety of audiences to spark conversation and expand best practices in other sectors and communities.
+Where appropriate, bi3 will share findings with various audiences to spark conversation and expand best practices in other sectors and communities.

 Purpose and Funding Priorities

 bi3 funds forward-looking health and healthcare solutions that have the ability to jump-start and scale new approaches to improve community health.
-We award grants to 501(c) not-for-profit organizations, located in the Greater Cincinnati area, which includes Hamilton, Butler, Clermont and Warren Counties in Ohio; Campbell, Boone and Kenton Counties in Kentucky; and Dearborn County in Indiana.
+We award grants to 501(c) not-for-profit organizations located in the Greater Cincinnati area, including Hamilton, Butler, Clermont, Highland and Warren Counties in Ohio; Campbell, Boone and Kenton Counties in Kentucky; and Dearborn County in Indiana.
 Our priorities build upon past successes by focusing on our key funding areas: